yellowbluesky/PixivforMuzei3/README.md

 Pixiv plugin for the new Muzei 3 API

-Inspired by https://github.com/dahlia/muzei-pixiv, the aim of this app is to extend functionality and usability.
+Inspired by [Pixiv for Muzei](https://github.com/dahlia/muzei-pixiv), the aim of this app is to extend functionality and usability.

 All SNI bypass capability was contributed by [Notsfsssf](https://github.com/Notsfsssf), author of [Pix-EzViewer](https://github.com/Notsfsssf/Pix-ezviewer)